tesujimath/real_parent/README.md

 ╰───┴─────────────────────────────────────┴─────────┴──────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-It would be more ergonomic to avoid surfacing these underlying Nix store paths to the user.
+It would be more ergonomic to avoid surfacing these underlying Nix store paths to the user quite so eagerly.

 ### GNU Stow